shahryar-h/sherweb-test-integration/readme.md

 __What would be your CSS library of choice for the grid system?
 Implement it in the page__
 <br/>
 I chose bootstrap because I have time constraints and bootstrap provides a great solution for a grid system.
-Having more time I would consider using css grids which are efficient.
-Moreover there are other CSS libraries such as foundation and I choose Bootstrap because I am more comfortable with it.
+Having more time I would consider using efficient CSS grids.
+Moreover, there are other CSS libraries such as foundation and I choose Bootstrap because I am more comfortable with it.

 __If you had to align the elements of the page, what would be the alignment system of choice?
 Implement it in the page__
 <br/>
 My choice is to use flexbox.
 Flexbox provides different options to align items.
-I used Flexbox in several parts of the project and the code is available on github
+I used Flexbox in several parts of the project and the code is available on GitHub.

 __Setup the classes and html structure for this grid library__